awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 You can modify backtracking for a DB cluster using the console\.

+**Note**
+Currently, you can modify backtracking only for a DB cluster that has the Backtrack feature enabled\.
+The **Backtrack** section doesn't appear for a DB cluster that was created with the Backtrack feature disabled or if the Backtrack feature has been disabled for the DB cluster\.

 **To modify backtracking for a DB cluster using the console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.